Al-Azhar University

-Founded in 970 or 972 by the Fatimid Caliphate as a centre of Islamic learning, its students studied the Qur'an and Islamic law in detail, along with logic, grammar, rhetoric, and how to calculate the phases of the moon.
+Founded in 970 or 972 by the Fatimid Caliphate as a centre of Islamic learning, its students studied the Qur'an and Islamic law, along with logic, grammar, rhetoric, and how to calculate the phases of the moon.
 Today it is the chief centre of Arabic literature and Islamic learning in the world.
 In 1961 additional non-religious subjects were added to its curriculum.

 Its library is considered second in importance in Egypt only to the Egyptian National Library and Archives.
 In May 2005, Al-Azhar in partnership with a Dubai information technology enterprise, IT Education Project (ITEP) launched the H.H.
-Mohammed bin Rashid Al Maktoum project to preserve Al Azhar scripts and publish them online (the "Al-Azhar Online Project") to eventually publish online access to the library's entire rare manuscripts collection, comprising about seven million pages of material.
+Mohammed bin Rashid Al Maktoum project to preserve Al-Azhar scripts and publish them online (the "Al-Azhar Online Project") to eventually publish online access to the library's entire rare manuscripts collection, comprising about seven million pages of material.

 History

 Beginnings under the Fatimids

 Al-Azhar is one of the relics of the Isma'ili Shi'a Fatimid dynasty, which claimed descent from Fatimah, daughter of Muhammad and wife of Ali, son-in-law, and cousin of Muhammad.
 Fatimah was called al-Zahra (the luminous), and the institution was named in her honor.
 It was founded as a mosque by the Fatimid commander Jawhar al-Siqilli at the orders of the Caliph and Imam Al-Mu'izz li-Din Allah as he founded the city for Cairo.
 It was begun (probably on Saturday) in Jumada al-Awwal in the year AH 359 (March/April 970 CE).
 Its building was completed on the 9th of Ramadan in AH 361 (24 June 972 CE).
 Both Caliph al-Aziz Billah and Caliph Al-Hakim bi-Amr Allah added to its premises.
 It was further repaired, renovated, and extended by al-Mustansir Billah and al-Hafiz li-Din Allah.

 The Fatimid caliphs always encouraged scholars and jurists to have their study-circles and gatherings in this mosque and thus it was turned into a madrasa which has the claim to be considered as the oldest such institution still functioning.

-Studies began at Al-Azhar in the month of Ramadan, 975.
-According to Syed Farid Alatas, the Jami'ah had faculties in Islamic law and jurisprudence, Arabic grammar, Islamic astronomy, Islamic philosophy, and logic.
-The Fatimids gave attention to the philosophical studies at the time when rulers in other countries declared those who were engaged in philosophical pursuits as apostates and heretics.
-Greek thought found a warm reception with the Fatimids who expanded the boundaries of such studies.
-They paid much attention to philosophy and gave support to everyone who was known for being engaged in the study of any branch of philosophy.
-The Fatimid Caliph invited many scholars from nearby countries and paid much attention to college books on various branches of knowledge and in gathering the finest writing on various subjects and this in order to encourage scholars and to uphold the cause of knowledge.
+The mosque provided teaching on a variety of subjects from a variety of scholars.
+According to Syed Farid Alatas, these subjects included Islamic law and jurisprudence, Arabic grammar, Islamic astronomy, Islamic philosophy, and logic.
+Under the Fatimids, Al-Azhar also notably promoted Shia Islam.